 Objectives Outcome Measures Timepoint(s) of evaluation of this outcome measure (if applicable) Primary Objective To determine if treatment with very low dose dexamethasone facilitates the extubation (for more than 24 hours) of ventilator dependent preterm babies of less than 30 weeks' gestation who are at high risk of developing BPD.
-Time to first extubation after randomisation when the baby remains extubated for more than 24 hours.
-Secondary Objectives To determine if the treatment of ventilator dependent preterm babies of less than 30 weeks' gestation who are at high risk of developing BPD with very low dose dexamethasone impacts upon: Time to first extubation (whether or not more than 24 hours) Time to first extubation (whether or not more than 24 hours) 2.
-Extubation by day 7 after randomisation (a) Extubation by day 7 after randomisation (where the baby has remained extubated for more than 24 hours) (b) Extubation by day 7 after randomisation (whether or not more than 24 hours) Day 7 after randomisation 3.
-Survival to 36 weeks' postmenstrual age Alive at 36 weeks' PMA (or discharge home if sooner) 36 weeks' PMA
+Time to first extubation after first IMP dose when the baby remains extubated for more than 24 hours.
+Secondary Objectives To determine if the treatment of ventilator dependent preterm babies of less than 30 weeks' gestation who are at high risk of developing BPD with very low dose dexamethasone impacts upon: 1.
+Time to first extubation (whether or not more than 24 hours) Time to first extubation after first IMP dose (whether or not more than 24 hours) 2.
+Extubation by day 7 (a) Extubation by day 7 (where the baby has remained extubated for more than 24 hours) (b) Extubation by day 7 (whether or not more than 24 hours) Day 7 3.
+Survival to 36 weeks' postmenstrual age Alive at 36 weeks' PMA (or discharge home if sooner) 36 weeks' PMA (or discharge home if sooner) 4.
+Respiratory morbidity to 36 weeks' PMA (a) Total duration of invasive ventilation 36 weeks' PMA (or discharge home if sooner)